-Prescott Park is the largest contiguous section of waterfront with public access in the city and can be leveraged in the new master plan.
-With proximity to downtown, this park has the unique benefit of frontage along the Piscataqua River.
+Prescott Park is the largest contiguous section of waterfront with public access and this is to be leveraged in the new master plan.
+With close proximity to downtown, this park has the unique benefit of frontage along the Piscataqua River.